 You mean the impressive shots where you see a full moon low in the sky behind a tree, a building, a mountain, or anything such as that?
 Or how about the shots where the Moon appears to be wider than a city skyline?

 That’s all photography tricks!
 It’s rather easy, all you need to do is plan your shot around the time the Moon is rising or setting, try and get in the correct angle so the Moon lines up with your object, get your camera ready, and make sure you use a telephoto lens!

 What Causes The Moon and Sun to Appear Larger Near the Horizon?

 It’s an optical illusion!
 The Moon isn’t changing sizes at all!

 This is also something that hasn’t been fully explained yet, as it’s still being debated.
 But here is the best way I can explain it: the Moon near the horizon now has something to compare itself too, while higher up it doesn’t.
 The same thing actually happens with constellations, they appear slightly larger near the horizon.

 The Moon’s apparent size is about the size of a small pill held at arms length.
 You can take this same pill or a coin, hold it at the horizon, note it’s apparent size, and then move it up to your zenith and you’ll still see the pill look the exact same size!
 The size never changes no matter where you hold it!

 Also, the Moon illusion is only seen with the naked eye.
 If you tried viewing the Moon through a telescope, it doesn’t appear larger near the horizon.
 Even if you did a time lapse of it through a telescope the entire time it’s in the sky, you STILL won’t see any apparent size differences near the horizon or at the meridian through a telescope!

-Why Are Some Of Them Named and Hyped Up So Much?
+Why Are Full Moon’s Named and Hyped Up So Much?